-Corporate Income Tax is governed by UNMIK Regulation 2004/51 On Corporate Income Tax.
+Corporate Income Tax is governed by Law no. 03/L-113, dated December 18, 2008 "On Corporate Income Tax" effective from 1 January 2009.

-Companies conducting business in Kosovo are subject to corporate income tax at a rate of 20 percent.
+Companies conducting business in Kosovo are subject to corporate income tax at a rate of 10 percent, beginning from 1 January 2009.
+Previously, the corporate income tax rate was levied at 20 percent.